Bg

 For example, a baby’s routine may look like this: (1) breastfeed or bottle (2) diaper change and light cleaning (washing hands, face, and gums) (3) lights are dimmed; pajamas and a sleep sack are put on (4) read a board book while snuggling (5) sing a lullaby while rocking (6) turn off the lights, kiss goodnight, and lay baby down awake in a crib.

-A toddler or preschooler’s routine could look like this: (1) bath, lotion, and brush teeth (2) dim the lights and dress in pajamas (3) read a couple of short books while cuddling (4) visit the potty one last time (5) do a breathwork activity together (6) lights off, goodnight hug and kiss and lay down in bed while sleepy.
+A toddler or preschooler’s routine could look like this: (1) bath, lotion, and brush teeth (2) dim the lights and dress in pajamas (3) read a couple of short books while cuddling (4) visit the potty one last time (5) do a together (6) lights off, goodnight hug and kiss and lay down in bed while sleepy.

 The younger a child is, the shorter the sleep routine generally needs to be.
 Younger babies can have a solid bedtime routine in 30 minutes or less, while toddlers and preschoolers sometimes need closer to 45 minutes to wind down.
 Nap routines are generally similar, but shorter (10 - 15 minutes).